temach/reports/FIA-Lab-5-mail.md

 Using HTTPS means that the integrity is guaranteed while data is transferred from the PGP server to my machine.
 However it remains to validate the authenticity of the data.
 In other words we must check if this key actually belongs to Wietse or if someone just uploaded it to the PGP server and supplied `Wietse Venema <wietse@porcupine.org>` as the metadata during the upload (an attacker trying to impersonate Wietse).

-In fact after compaing the public key from the MIT PGP server (over HTTPS) with the one availiable from Wietse's website (over HTTP), the keys do NOT match.
+In fact after comparing the public key from the MIT PGP server (over HTTPS) with the one available from Wietse's website (over HTTP), the keys do NOT match.
 In other words, one of them is wrong!

 In order to verify the authenticity of this key, we must build a chain of trust from a known signature that we trust.
 I do not have a signed public PGP key, so I can not participate in the chain.
 However suppose I know the public key used by Alice (so I trust it), then Alice has signed Bob's public key (thus Alice vouches that this public key belongs to a human being Bob), then suppose further that Bob used his private key to sign Wietse Venema's public key.
 This would form a trust chain from Alice to Wietse.
 Assuming that I have verified Alice's public key, this forms a chain of trust from me to Wietse's public PGP key.
 In other words this way we would be able to verify Wietse's public key.